 Minimum discharge constraints are implemented at Priest Rapids Dam to prevent desiccation of fall Chinook salmon prior to emergence.
 Minimum discharge constraints are based on intergravel water levels during the Post-Hatch Period and the Critical Elevation during the Emergence Period.
-For brood year 2013, the Critical Elevation for the Post-Hatch Period (12/1/2013) through the emergence period (5/20/2014) was 65 kcfs.
-Minimum discharge from Priest Rapids Dam during the Post-Hatch Period, measured at the USGS gage 12472800 Below Priest Rapids Dam, must maintain an inter-gravel water level to no less than 15 cm below the Critical Elevation.
-At 65 kcfs, a 15 cm change in stage equates to approximately 5 kcfs (unpublished data).
-Consequently, the minimum discharge requirement for the Post-Hatch Period equates to approximately 60 kcfs at the USGS gage.
-During 2013, discharge at the USGS gage dropped below 60 kcfs on December 1st, 5th, and 18th (Figure 14).
-On December 1st, discharge was below 60 kcfs for 2 consecutive 15-minute discharge readings.
-On December 18th, discharge was below 60 kcfs for 13 consecutive 15-minute discharge readings.
+For brood year 2014, the Critical Elevation for the Post-Hatch Period (11/29/2014) through the emergence period (5/2/2015) was 70 kcfs.
+Minimum discharge from Priest Rapids Dam during the Post-Hatch Period, measured at the USGS gage 12472800 below Priest Rapids Dam, must maintain an inter-gravel water level to no less than 15 cm below the Critical Elevation.
+At 70 kcfs, a 15 cm change in stage equates to approximately 5 kcfs (unpublished data).
+Consequently, the minimum discharge requirement for the Post-Hatch Period equates to approximately 65 kcfs at the USGS gage.
+During the 2014 Post-Hatch Period discharge at the USGS gage dropped below 65 kcfs on December 1st for eight consecutive 15-minute discharge readings (Figure 14).
+During the Emergence and Rearing Periods flows remained above the 70 kcfs Critical Elevation.

-Figure 14 Discharge in December 2013 measured at USGS Gage 12472800 Below Priest Rapids Dam with the Critical Elevation (65 kcfs, dotted line) and the minimum discharge requirement (60 kcfs, dashed line).
+Figure 14 Discharge during the 2014-2015 Post-Hatch and Emergence and Rearing periods measured at USGS Gage 12472800 below Priest Rapids Dam with the Critical Elevation (70 kcfs, dotted line) and the minimum discharge requirement for the Post-Hatch Period (65 kcfs, dashed line).

-While any discharge readings below 60 kcfs could constitute a violation of the minimum discharge requirements, the effect on redds at or above the minimum flow elevations was likely minimal due to the short duration that flows were below 60 kcfs.
+While any discharge readings below 65 kcfs could constitute a violation of the minimum discharge requirements, the effect on redds at or above the minimum flow elevations was likely minimal due to the short duration (two hours) that flows were below 65 kcfs.
 Typically, in river systems with fluctuating flows, there is a delayed response between stage change and water level within the inter-gravel spaces (Figure 15, from Oldenburg et al. 2012).
 For example, studies were conducted on Vernita Bar in 1984 (Grant PUD, unpublished data) on fluctuating flows and water level within the hyporheic zone.
 These studies demonstrated that when discharge was dropped from 100 kcfs to 50 kcfs the inter-gravel area at 15 cm below the 60 kcfs elevation remained inundated for 4 hours after the surface was dewatered.
 Further evidence is provided by data collected on Vernita Bar during the egg-to-fry survival study in 2010 (Oldenburg et al. 2012).
 Discharge at the USGS gage on December 14, 2010 was below 65 kcfs for eight consecutive hours and reached a minimum of 51.8 kcfs.
 Pressure sensors used in the study indicated that the minimum water surface elevation on Vernita Bar was approximately 56 kcfs.
 At the 70 kcfs elevation, the inter-gravel water level did not reach redd depth until the surface was dry for more than 4.5 hours.

-Figure 15From Oldenburg et al. 2012, a cross section of the Columbia River and hyporheic zone under stable (panel a) and decreasing discharge (panels b and c) observed during cylindrical egg tube egg-to-fry survival studies.
+Figure 15 From Oldenburg et al. 2012, a cross section of the Columbia River and hyporheic zone under stable (panel a) and decreasing discharge (panels b and c) observed during cylindrical egg tube egg-to-fry survival studies.